pipoe2h/VMworld-2017/README.md

 * You can download the vRO package with the used workflows from the resources section.
 * The workflow is quite simple.
 This is a wrapper with the ***Run SSH command*** workflow available out-of-the-box in vRO, and a script file where we capture three inputs to produce the SSH command to execute.
 ### VMware vRealize Automation
+* Create a XaaS blueprint for the vRO workflow above and publish that into your vRA service catalogue.

 ## Resources
 * [Postman VMworld 2017 Collection](https://documenter.getpostman.com/view/911382/vmworld-2017/6n5zCzu)